Contact informationFarm Address:

 Secondary Contact: Annie Metzger

-Internship informationGeneral Farm Description: Our diverse 175-acre farm includes 10 acres of certified organic vegetables and flowers, and certified organic pastured chickens, turkeys, and organically managed pork and beef, with a few sheep as a trial in the 2020 season.
+Internship informationGeneral Farm Description: Our diverse 175-acre farm includes 10 acres of certified organic vegetables and flowers, and certified organic pastured chickens, turkeys, and organically managed pork and beef.
 We also grow some hay for our animals.
 Almost all of our vegetables are marketed through our FarmShare, our Community Supported Agriculture program.
 Our meats and eggs are marketed on farm and at the Troy Waterfront Farmers’ Market.
 Our farm is committed to promoting sustainable agriculture through biodiversity and community education.
 We are in the process of getting the whole farm certified organic, and the entire acreage is protected as farmland forever via an agricultural easement.
 Our farm team consists of Annie and Zack, the farm owners, as well as Aaron, our Vegetable Production Manager.
-Annie is responsible for Marketing as well as Flower Production, and Zack is the lead on Livestock and Grain/Hay Production.
+Annie is responsible for Marketing and Livestock Management, and Zack is the lead on Accounting, Operations Maintenance, and Hay Production.

 CRAFT Member Farm?
 Yes

 Internship Ends: 10/30/2021

 Minimum Length of Stay: through end of October

 Laughing Earth is seeking three interns for the 2021 season, April 1 through the end of October.

 We offer internships as part of our commitment to community education.
 We enjoy sharing our farm and knowledge while offering agricultural training to others.
 Interns learn how biodiversity supports and enriches our farm operation, and are involved in most aspects of production and marketing.